victoriafil/computational-semantics/README.md

 #### For all members

-Working remotely is challenging.
-Each member of the group must be able to practice and learn when working on the lab assignments.
+Working remotely may be challenging.
+It is also important that every member of the group participates and learns from working on the assignments and by interacting with the rest of the group.
-The following guidline is a suggestion for maximising the accessibility of everyone in the team.
+Here is a suggestion how to optimise work with your team.

-All members should follow these steps:
+Every member should:

 - Clone from the group repository.
 In the terminal:
 ```
 git clone git@github.com:userm/lt2213-lab-x-group-y
 cd lt2213-lab-x-group-y
 ```
-- Create a copy of the problem-set of the lab in the root under your username.
-On your terminal:
+- Create a copy of the problem-set folder containg the lab in the root of ther group repository and name it with your username.
+In the terminal:
 ```
 cp -R computational-semantics/problem-set-#/ <username>
 ```
-- Share your work with others by add and commit in the repository:
+- Share your work with others by adding and committing your files to the repository:
 ```
 git add <username>
 git commit -m "message about what you are committing here."
 git pull
 git push
 ```
-- Update your repository with pull command:
+- Check for updates by updating your repository with the pull command:
 ```
 git pull
 ```

 ## Working on the assignments

-- Try to solve problems individually.
+- First, try to solve the questions individually.
-- As a group we recommend getting online at the same time but focus on your individual work.
+- Then meet online as a group with some points for discussion prepared based on your individual work.
+- Let also others try to solve the question first on their own.
-- If you don't understand a question, or you if you encounter an error share you question and experience with other members.
+- If you don't understand a question, or you if you encounter an error discuss this with other members.
-- Let others also try to solve the question on their own.
-- There might be more than one answer for each question.
+- There might be more than one solution for each question.
-- After everyone found and run an answer under each question, you need a final submission.
+- After everyone found and ran an answer for each question, you need to work on the final group submission.
-- When working on the final version, one user `userf` can administer the session by sharing the screen.
+- When working on this submission, one user `userf` should act as an editor and administrator.

 #### Administrating the final group submission

-The admin user for the final submission, `userf`, is going to share screen with others while working on the final version.
+The admin user for the final submission, `userf`, is responsible for editing the file and managing the online meeting while working on the final version.
+In particular they should,

-Here is a guidline for `userf`.
-- Share your screen with other team members.
+- Share their screen with other team members.
-- The final version must be constructed based on the contribution of everyone.
+- The group version should be constructed in a way that it consists of contributions of everyone.
-- Create a final copy from your own work:
+- Make a copy of their notebook and name then final:
 ```
 cp -R userf final
+git add final
 ```
-- Let one of the members give you guidance and you follow their commands.
-- Change the role of the lead time by time.
-When you, `userf`, is leading your own work try to narrate what you are about to do.
+- Initiate a discussion how to modify these solutions given the contributions of each member.
+- When you reach a consesus, update the solutions to the ones that you have agreed on.
+- You may swap the roles of `userf` between different questions.
+If so, the current `userf` should commit and push the solutions to Github and then the new `userf` should pull them to their computer.

 ## Submitting the work

-Each individual member must submit in the Canvas.
-You can submit your work by sending a link to your group repository.
+Please submit the assignment **as a group** through Canvas by including the URL of your Github repository and the commit id that you would like us to consider, e.g. `commit 565a042652b2ae7500eeda435a1771282563c08a`.
+You can find out the commit id by doing `git log`.